Realizability and admissibility under extension of p-adic and number fields: Preliminaries

+\begin{thm}[{Liedahl \cite{Lid2}, see also \cite{Nef}}] If $G$ is tamely $K$-admissible, then $G(p)$ has a Liedahl presentation over $K$ for every prime $p$ dividing $\card{G}$. \end{thm} There are no known counterexamples to the opposite implication.
+However, the following two results are proved for $p$-groups in \cite[Theorem~30]{Lid2} and in general in \cite{Nef}:

 \begin{thm} Let $K$ be a number field and let $G$ be a solvable group with metacyclic Sylow subgroups.
-Then $G$ is tamely $K$-admissible if and only if its Sylow subgroups satisfy Liedahl's condition.
+Then $G$ is tamely $K$-admissible if and only if its Sylow subgroups have Liedahl presentations.

-Moreover, if $S$ is a finite set of primes of $K$ and the Sylow subgroups of $G$ satisfy Liedehal's Condition, then there is a $K$-adequate Galois $G$-extension $N/K$ for which every $v\in S$ splits completely in $N$. \end{thm}